What We Do

 Since 1988, the Rick Hansen Foundation has been actively improving the lives of people with disabilities, changing perceptions

-and removing visible and invisible barriers.
+and breaking down barriers.
 Our goal is to create an inclusive world where people with disabilities can reach their full potential.

 - More accessible physical spaces and modes of transportation